Depending on the type and cause of the hearing loss, using the following prevention methods may help individuals protect

-Research conducted by the Harvard Medical School in Boston shows an average of 30 million Americans are exposed to hazardous noise levels on a daily basis.
-While sensitivity to loud sound varies from person to person, the Centers for Disease Control and Prevention reports that prolonged exposure to noise levels over 80 decibels -- the sound of a garbage disposal -- can cause permanent harm to hearing.
+The Centers for Disease Control and Prevention reports an estimated 22 million Americans are exposed to hazardous noise levels at work on a daily basis.
+While sensitivity to loud sound varies from person to person, prolonged exposure to noise levels over 80 decibels -- the sound of a garbage disposal -- can cause permanent harm to hearing.
 And the higher the noise level means the greater the risk of hearing loss.

 Prolonged exposure isn’t the only way loud sounds can damage hearing.
 Exceptionally loud noises, even for a short duration, like firing a gun or an explosion, can cause irreversible hearing loss.

 The problem with hearing loss caused by loud noises is often individuals don’t realize when a situation is too noisy or could be damaging to hearing.
 There are numerous indications of an environment which might be harmful to hearing, including: raising your voice to be heard, being unable to hear someone three feet away from you, speech around you sounding muffled or dull after leaving a noisy area or experiencing pain or ringing in yours ears (tinnitus) after exposure to sound.